bschne/covid19-experiences/README.md

 ## Museums

-- The Swiss Architecture Museum in Basel is doing a virtual tour of their current exhibition "Under the Radar" on April 2nd at 6pm CET - https://www.facebook.com/events/517047555864001/
+- The Swiss Architecture Museum in Basel is doing a virtual (i.e. live-streamed) tour of their current exhibition "Under the Radar" on April 2nd at 6pm CET - https://www.facebook.com/events/517047555864001/

 ## Movies